Deb-svg/Deb-svg.github.io/README.md

 Hello welcome to my github.io Readme

------About me----- \n
+## Main Contents
+### About Me
-My fav programming language: Python, Java and C \n
+My fav programming language: Python, Java and C

-Age: Still young, guess yourself \n
+Age: Still young, guess yourself

-Name: Unknown, guess yourself \n
+Name: Unknown, guess yourself, start from the letter A and also i am from Malaysia

-Hobby: Programming sometimes do random things \n
+Hobby: Programming sometimes do random things

------When i get a new phone i want to...----- \n
+### When I Get A New Phone I Want To...
-Root it with Magisk or KSU \n
+Root it with Magisk or KSU

-Gaming \n
+Gaming

-Liveboot with root \n
+Liveboot with root <br>
-| \n
+├── Feels like hacking <br>
-|_> For pranking my friends
+└── For pranking my friends